 When you reach the point where the Northeast Trail crosses the path, you have a decision to make.

-If you are hiking with kids, pets, are a novice, are afraid of heights, or for whatever other reason– if you do not want to rock scramble, do not take the Bonticou Ascent Path.
+If you are hiking with kids or pets, are a novice, are afraid of heights, or for whatever other reason-- if you do not want to rock scramble, do not take the Bonticou Ascent Path.

 Instead, where the Ascent Path crosses the Northeast Trail, turn left and follow the trail until you reach the Bonticou Descent Path (blazed in yellow).
 From there, you can follow a rather easy trail to the peak.